 Rhode Island Blood Center Announces Blood Emergency

-Providence – Today Rhode Island Blood Center announced a blood emergency, with a 3-day blood supply.
+Providence – This World Blood Donor Day, Rhode Island Blood Center pleads with the public as the blood shortage continues with a three-day blood supply.
 The long-term impact of the pandemic has resulted in a year of significantly less youth first-time donors and 70% fewer blood drives.
 Complicating matters, recently there has been a surge in blood usage as hospitals perform surgeries and patients seek medical care that was postponed during the pandemic.
 The increased need and lag in donors has created a chronic gap in blood donations.

 “As the Northeast reopens, blood usage at hospitals continues to increase and is far outpacing our collections,” said Beau Tompkins, Senior Executive Director of the Rhode Island Blood Center.
-“Through this new media campaign, we are hoping to raise awareness about our on-going needs and attract the next generation of blood donors to help us build a healthy blood supply.
-RIBC is losing approximately 200 donations a week and we need everyone who is feeling well and healthy, to consider donating.”
+“On World Donor Day, we are asking the public to please donate blood and help save a life, donating is easy and can have a huge impact.”

 Donating blood is safe and it only takes about one hour.
 We are taking extra precautions to help prevent the person-to-person spread of COVID-19.
 As always, people are not eligible to donate if they’re experiencing a cold, sore throat, respiratory infection or flu-like symptoms.
 Additional information on donor eligibility and COVID-19 precautions is available here.